4coder-archive/4coder/README.md

 As of May 31st 2022, I am freezing this codebase and open sourcing it.

 I *DO NOT* recommend learning from this codebase, especially not with an uncritical eye.
-It may be a useful reference for certain algorithms and architectural ideas, and it certainly contains some cautionary tails.
+It may be a useful reference for certain algorithms and architectural ideas, and it certainly contains some cautionary tales.
 But if you are a beginner, I encourage you to aim for more than emulating the style and structure of this codebase.

 I will not be taking pull requests, or any other form of contribution in this repository.
 Since I am no longer maintaining this codebase, it is my intention that users who rely on 4coder will have the option to fork the codebase, fix their issues, or carry what I started in new directions according to their own vision if they would like.